Bandy: Overview

 Bandy is played on ice, using a single round bandy ball.
 Two teams of 11 players each compete to get the ball into the other team's goal using bandy sticks, thereby scoring a goal.
 The team that has scored more goals at the end of the game is the winner.
 If both teams have scored an equal number of goals, then, with some exceptions, the game is a draw.
 The game is designed to be played on a rectangular sheet of ice, called a bandy field, which is the same size as a football (soccer) field.

 In a typical game, players attempt to propel the ball toward their opponents' goal through individual control of the ball, such as by dribbling, passing the ball to a teammate, and taking shots at the goal, which is guarded by the opposing goalkeeper.
 Opposing players may try to regain control of the ball by intercepting a pass or tackling the opponent who controls the ball.
 However, physical contact between opponents is limited.
 Bandy is generally a free-flowing game, with play stopping only when the ball has left the field of play, or when play is stopped by the referee.
 After a stoppage, play can recommence with a free stroke, a penalty shot or a corner stroke.
 If the ball has left the field along the sidelines, the referee must decide which team touched the ball last, and award a restart stroke to the opposing team, just like football's throw-in.

 In terms of rules, bandy has several rules that are similar to football.
 Each team has 11 players, one of whom is a goalkeeper.
+Goalkeepers use gloves made specifically for their position and wear them on both hands but do not use any type of stick.
 The offside rule, which in general is similar to the one used in football, is also employed.
-A goal cannot be scored from a goal throw, but unlike football, a goal can be scored from a stroke-in or a corner stroke.
+A goal cannot be scored from a goal throw, but unlike football, a goal can be scored from a stroke-in.
 All free strokes are "direct" and allow a goal to be scored without another player touching the ball.
 A primary rule is that players (other than the goalkeepers) may not intentionally touch the ball with their heads, hands or arms during play.
 Although players usually use their sticks to move the ball around, they may use any part of their bodies other than their heads, hands or arms and may use their skates in a limited manner.

 The rules do not specify any player positions other than goalkeeper, but a number of player specialisations have evolved.
 Broadly, these include three main categories: